-PALM BAY BASSMASTERS CONSTITUTION AND BYLAWS
+PALM BAY BASSMASTERS

-Section 1 Name
+Section 1 – Name

 This Club shall be called the PALM BAY BASSMASTERS of Palm Bay, Florida.

-Section 2 Purpose
+Section 2 – Purpose

 To stimulate public awareness of bass fishing as a major sport.
 To offer our State Conservation Department our organized moral and political support and encouragement.
 To promote full adherence to all conservation codes and to demand adequate water standards and legal enforcement of existing regulatory.
 To detect and report any polluter and call public attention to his crime.
 To improve our skill as bass anglers through fellowship and friendly exchange of expert bass catching techniques and ideas and a love for this great recreation.

-ARTICLE II Membership
+ARTICLE II MEMBERSHIP

-Section 1 Number of Members
+Section 1 – Number of Members

 Total General Membership shall not exceed forty (40) members.

-Section 2 Requirements for membership
+Section 2 – Requirements for Membership

 To become a member a person shall:

-(a) Be at least Sixteen (16) years of age.
+- Be at least Sixteen (16) years of age.

-Section 3 Membership dues
+Section 4 – Membership dues

-Section 4 Meetings
+Section 5 – Member Meetings

-Section 1 Officers and their duties
+Section 1 – Officers and their duties

 Officers shall consist of: